Attention deficit hyperactivity disorder: Diagnosis

 Very few studies have been conducted on diagnosis of ADHD on children younger than 7 years of age, and those that have were found in a 2024 systematic review to be of low or insufficient strength of evidence.
 A 2024 systematic review commissioned by the Patient-Centered Outcomes Research Institute (PCORI) highlighted that although a variety of diagnostic approaches show potential, there is substantial variability in their performance across studies.
 The same review found that many studies did not include information on the impact associated with a misdiagnosis or the downsides of administering diagnostic assessments.
 The CBCL and Disruptive Behavior Diagnostic Observation Schedule (DB-DOS) showed good performance, while BRIEF worked very well.
-However, there is not enough studies on children younger than 7 years of age to determine which diagnosis method is the most effective.
-The review emphasized that diagnostic accuracy often depends on the comparison group—whether children with ADHD are being distinguished from typically developing peers or from other clinically referred youth—and that multiple informants (such as parents, teachers, and the youth themselves) may be necessary to improve diagnostic accuracy due to poor-to-moderate agreement between raters.
+However, there are not enough studies on children younger than 7 years of age to determine which diagnosis method is the most effective.
+The review emphasized that diagnostic accuracy often depends on the comparison group—specifically, whether children with ADHD are being distinguished from typically developing peers or from other clinically referred youth.
+About half of the diagnostic studies in the review evaluated clinical samples, defined as children undergoing diagnostic workup for a potential diagnosis of ADHD, conduct disorders, autism, or depression, rather than typically developing children.
+Multiple informants (such as parents, teachers, and the youth themselves) may be necessary to improve diagnostic accuracy due to poor-to-moderate agreement between raters.